JennEYoon/deep-learning/how-to/how_to_build_a_career_in_ds.md

 -----

-## List -- How to study and do projects in data science:
+## List -- How to build a career in data science:

   * ***Build a Career in Data Science***, by Emily Robinson and Jacqueline Nolis, c 2020, Manning Publications Co.
       - posted by: Jennifer E. Yoon, github user: JennEYoon